-Most Common Origins of Poor IAQ
+Most Common Origins of Unsatisfactory IAQ

 Volatile Organic Compounds

-They’re found in paint and stains in addition to:
+They’re found in paint and stains as well as:

 - Building materials